Dimercel/listopia/README.md

 #### scanl `(fn init-value list)`

-scanl is similar to foldl, but returns a list of successive reduced values from the left:
+`scanl` is similar to `foldl`, but returns a list of successive reduced values from the left:

 `(scanl fn init '(x1 x2 ...)) == (list init (fn init x1) (fn (fn init x1) x2) ...)`